Stripstone/jubly-reader/docs/08_IP_AND_CODE_PROTECTION_POLICY.md

 4. Public production bundles do not expose source maps or similar debug aids by default.
 5. Branding is consistent and old domains/links are redirected to the canonical public domain.
 6. The browser remains fast and truthful for reading behavior.
+7. Architectural discipline is strong enough that protected logic does not quietly drift back into browser-owned prototype paths.

 ## What this means for engineering order
 Recommended order: